alokrathava/AlokRathava/BioData.md

 ## Certification
 - **Google Project Management Certification**
+   - Expert in Agile and Scrum methodologies, ensuring efficient and innovative project management

 ## Future Ambition
 - Aspires to create one of the best defense industrial complexes.